sarahzu/DS-for-SE-2018-Seminar/Worksheet_defect_prediction_paper_1_and_3.md

 6. What are the **limitations** of using this methodology on the results?
 (Alice)

+In the paper the authors mention the threats of validity of this study and explained how their used methodology tackle these threats.
+The main problem, we believe, is the generalizability of the results to other non-Apache projects which are developed in using another language than Java.

 7. What is **the answer** to the research question? _(in case of a goal: What is the contribution of the paper towards that goal?)_(Sarah)